Skip to main content

 Agent Primitives

 The wiki exposes five HTTP endpoints that mirror the verbs an LLM agent needs to maintain a compounding knowledge base.
-Each one corresponds to one pipeline file under pipelines/.
+Each one corresponds to one pipeline file under server/pipelines/.

 EndpointVerbPipeline